agent5479/LarsBees/docs/USER_GUIDE.md

-# 👥 LarsBees Pro - User Guide for Lars & Employee
+# 👥 BeeMarshall Pro - User Guide for Lars & Employee

 ## 🚀 Quick Start for the Field